 Scatter shredded mozzarella evenly over top of the pasta.
 Place the small butter pats equally apart from one another on top of the mozzarella.

-Bake for 30-40 minutes, or until bubbling and the mozzarella has become melty and golden brown.
+Bake at 350°F for 30-40 minutes, or until bubbling and the mozzarella has become melty and golden brown.
 Garnish with chopped fresh basil for serving.

 The small pats of butter melt over top of the cheese and add a luxurious touch to this special pasta dish.
 That said you can omit the butter if you're not feeling it.